fred13kim/igvc-can/README.md

-# IGVC GUI
+# IGVC CAN

-FRED KIM IGVC GUI DOCUMENTATION
+FRED KIM IGVC CAN DOCUMENTATION

-Before diving into the CAN GUI and how it works, it is important to understand what CAN is.
+Before diving into the CAN DUMPS and how they work, it is important to understand what CAN is.

 ## CAN
 This is a high level understanding of what CAN is and how it works: